 No wholesaler shall sell or deliver in the County of Prince William any fireworks other than those so approved.

 Records to be kept by wholesaler and retailer:

 · Each wholesaler shall maintain full and complete records of all purchases and sales of fireworks.

 · Each retailer shall maintain full and complete records of all purchases of fireworks.

 · The County Fire Marshal or his designated agent is authorized to examine the books and records of any wholesaler or retailer as they relate to the purchase and sale of fireworks within Prince William County.

 SALE STORAGE AND HANDLING OF PERMISSIBLE FIREWORKS

 The Prince William County Fire Prevention Code states that except as otherwise provided in the code it shall be unlawful for any person firm or corporation to transport manufacture store possess sell offer for sale expose for sale or to buy use ignite or explode any fireworks.
 Various other sections of the code set forth regulations applicable to the sale of permissible fireworks.
 These regulations are summarized as follows:

 1. Application for a hazardous use permit shall be filed with the Fire Marshal's Office accompanied with a certificate of liability insurance with minimum limits as defined in PERMIT FOR DISPLAY above.
-A fee of $500.00 shall be charged for each permit and each sales location shall have a separate permit.
+A fee shall be charged for each permit and each sales location shall have a separate permit (see Code Compliance Manual for current fee schedule).
 When the hazardous use permit is granted it shall be displayed in a conspicuous place at all times at the sales location.

 2. 'NO SMOKING' signs shall be placed every 10 feet of sales area and location where they are visible to persons approaching the stand.